OWASP/www-chapter-manchester/README.md

 # OWASP Manchester

-Code repo for the Manchester Chapter which can be found here: [OWASP Manchester](https://owasp.org/www-chapter-manchester/).
+Code repo for the OWASP Manchester Chapter which can be found here: [OWASP Manchester](https://owasp.org/www-chapter-manchester/).